cosmos/sdk-tutorials/interchain-exchange/tutorial/02-app-init.md

 starport message cancelBuyOrder port channel amountDenom priceDenom orderID:int --desc "Cancel a buy order" --module ibcdex
 ```

-The optional `--desc` flag let's you define a description of the CLI command used to broadcast a transaction with the message.
+The optional `--desc` flag lets you define a description of the CLI command that is used to broadcast a transaction with the message.

 ## Trace the Denom

-The token denoms should have the same behavior as described in the `ibc-transfer` module:
+The token denoms must have the same behavior as described in the `ibc-transfer` module:

-- An external token received from a chain has a unique `denom`, reffered to as `voucher`
+- An external token received from a chain has a unique `denom`, reffered to as `voucher`.
-- When a token is sent to a blockchain and then sent back and received, the chain can resolve the voucher and convert it back to the original token denomination
+- When a token is sent to a blockchain and then sent back and received, the chain can resolve the voucher and convert it back to the original token denomination.

 `Voucher` tokens are represented as hashes, therefore you must store which original denomination is related to a voucher, you can do this with an indexed type.